rails/solid_cache/README.md

 # Solid Cache

-Solid Cache is a database-backed ActiveSupport cache store implementation.
+Solid Cache is a database-backed Active Support cache store implementation.

 Using SQL databases backed by SSDs we can have caches that are much larger and cheaper than traditional memory only Redis or Memcached backed caches.

-Testing on HEY shows that reads and writes are 25%-50% slower than with a Redis cache, but this is not a significant percentage of the overall request time.
+Testing on [HEY](https://hey.com) shows that reads and writes are 25%-50% slower than with a Redis cache (1.2ms vs 0.8-1ms per single-key read), but this is not a significant percentage of the overall request time.

 If cache misses are expensive (up to 50x the cost of a hit on HEY), then there are big advantages to caches that can hold months rather than days of data.